Carnivores: Ice Age

 Carnivores: Ice Age is a first-person shooter video game developed by Action Forms and published by WizardWorks for Microsoft Windows.
-It is the third game in the Carnivores series.
-Unlike the previous games, in which the player must hunt dinosaurs, Carnivores: Ice Age allows the player to stalk large Cenozoic animals such as mammoths and saber-toothed cats.
-In 2011, the game was ported to iOS and Android devices by Tatem Games, and to PlayStation Portable by WizardWorks.
+It is the third installment in the Carnivores series.
+Unlike its predecessors, which focus on hunting dinosaurs, Carnivores: Ice Age shifts its setting to the Cenozoic era, allowing players to hunt prehistoric megafauna such as mammoths and saber-toothed cats.
+In 2011, the game was ported to iOS and Android by Tatem Games, with PlayStation Portable and PlayStation 3 versions later developed by Beatshapers.

 Storyline

-The game's story follows the events of its predecessors, in which an Earth corporation purchased the rights to a dinosaur-inhabited planet codenamed FMM UV-32 and created the DinoHunt Corporation, allowing customers to hunt the planet's dinosaurs.
-Scientists also found Ice Age animals living in the Arctic regions of FMM UV-32 and they set up a separate hunting program for big game living there.
+The game's storyline continues the premise established by its predecessors.
+Following the acquisition of the hunting rights to the dinosaur-inhabited planet FMM UV-32, an Earth-based conglomerate established the DinoHunt Corporation, allowing clients to hunt the planet's dinosaur population.
+After scientists discovered surviving Ice Age fauna in the planet's Arctic regions, the corporation launched a separate hunting program, expanding its operations to include the newly discovered megafauna.

 Gameplay

-Carnivores: Ice Age is a first-person shooter in which the player can hunt 10 animals, including Diatryma, Megaloceros, Smilodon, and the woolly rhinoceros.
-Weapons include a handgun, rifles, shotguns, and a crossbow.
-Accessories such as camouflage, cover scents, and radar can be used during hunts, but their usage decreases the player's ultimate score.
-The game features five levels, each with diverse landscapes and creatures.
+Carnivores: Ice Age is a first-person shooter in which players hunt prehistoric animals across five levels, each featuring distinct environments and wildlife.
+The game includes 10 huntable species, including Diatryma, Megaloceros, Smilodon, and the woolly rhinoceros.
+Players may equip a variety of weapons, including a handgun, rifles, shotguns, and a crossbow.
+Hunting accessories, such as camouflage, cover scents, and radar, are also available, although their use reduces the player's final score.

 Ports

-Carnivores: Ice Age was ported to mobile devices, first appearing for iOS in the United States on February 8, 2011.
-The game was later ported to Android, and the iOS/Android version was later released for the PlayStation 3 and PlayStation Portable under Beatshapers' development.
-These new versions of Carnivores: Ice Age feature the same animals as before but with the inclusion of a few new weapons and creatures to hunt.
-But maps remain the same as the original, with only minor tweaks to enhance gameplay.
+Carnivores: Ice Age was ported to iOS and released in the United States on February 8, 2011.
+The game was subsequently ported to Android, and the mobile version later served as the basis for ports for the PlayStation 3 and PlayStation Portable developed by Beatshapers.
+These ports retained the original environments and most gameplay features while introducing additional weapons and huntable animals.
+The game's maps remained unchanged, receiving only minor revisions to enhance gameplay.

 Reception

-The iOS version received "generally favorable reviews", while the PC and PSP versions received "mixed or average reviews", according to the review aggregation website Metacritic.
+According to the review aggregation website Metacritic, the iOS version received "generally favorable" reviews, whereas the PC and PlayStation Portable versions received "mixed or average" reviews.

-Slide to Play reviewed the iOS version and criticized the game's difficulty, but stated that, "For the committed mammoth hunter, Carnivores: Ice Age offers a pretty good experience."
+Reviewing the iOS version, Slide to Play criticized the game's difficulty while concluding that "For the committed mammoth hunter, Carnivores: Ice Age offers a pretty good experience."